GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 - Use CsvWriter<T>.Write() to write large data tables to Csv.
 - Retrieve schema for a csv file with CsvUtils.GetCsvSchema() which can be used to create a poco object.

-Three flavors for reading and writing CSV files:
+Two flavors for reading and writing CSV files:
 1. Stream
 2. &lt;T&gt; Serialize / Deserialize to T
-3. dynamic.
-Use dynamic to Read or Write CSV, this is slightly slower then <T>

 # CsvStreamReader